UbiquityRobotics/learn/misc/tips.md

 * To change the robot's hostname (a must if you will ever have a second robot), see the instructions in [Connecting the Robot](connect_network).
 Instructions for joining your local area network are in the same place.

+* To check the battery level type: `rostopic echo /battery`

+  This should show you various information about the battery.
+If the battery voltage is somewhere between 21-28V that would be normal.
+Obviously the lower the voltage the less charge the batteries have.

 ### Handy Tips for Developers Only

 * The important configuration file `base.yaml` is found at: `/opt/ros/kinetic/share/magni_bringup/param/base.yaml`.